 The Remote Lighting Lift provides a safe, fast and convenient method for lowering all types of luminaires to a safe maintenance height.
-This is achieved using a wireless radio remote control unit with upto a 100m range or via hardwired signal wires.
-The innovative design is available in a range of ‘off the shelf’ options to suit most applications, with lifting capacities that range from 3kg to 500kg, with a lowering distance of up to 30m.
-Download our Self-contained Electric Lighting Lift.pdf to see what makes up a typical lighting lift unit.
+This is achieved using a wireless radio remote control unit with up to a 100m range or via hardwired signal wires.
+The innovative design is available in a range of ‘off the shelf’ options to suit most applications, with lifting capacities that range from 1kg to 500kg, with a lowering distance of up to 30m.

 - Eliminate the need for costly access equipment.